Drug interactions between benazepril and benazepril / hydrochlorothiazide

 Drug and food interactions

-Applies to: benazepril, benazepril / hydrochlorothiazide
+Applies to: benazepril and benazepril / hydrochlorothiazide

 It is recommended that if you are taking benazepril you should be advised to avoid moderately high or high potassium dietary intake.
 This can cause high levels of potassium in your blood.
 Do not use salt substitutes or potassium supplements while taking benazepril, unless your doctor has told you to.